2023 Simpang Jeram by-election

 The 2023 Simpang Jeram by-election was a by-election held on 9 September 2023 for the Johor State Legislative Assembly seat of Simpang Jeram.
 It was called following the death of incumbent, Salahuddin Ayub on 23 July 2023.
 The by-election were held on the same day as the 2023 Pulai by-election.
 Salahuddin was a 2-term Member of Parliament for Pulai, and also 2-term Member of Johor State Assembly for Simpang Jeram, both since 2018.
-He was a member and Deputy President (2015-2023) of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition.This also the first elections with incumbent death still hold both parliamentary and state constituencies since Fadzil Noor with Anak Bukit by-election in 2002.
+He was a member and Deputy President (2015-2023) of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition.This also the first elections with incumbent death still hold both parliamentary and state constituencies since Fadzil Noor in 2002.

 Nomination and campaign

 Nomination day were announced by Election Commission (EC) to be on 26 August 2023.
 On the nomination day, 3 candidates were accepted: Nazri Abdul Rahman from PH, Mohd Mazri Yahya from Perikatan Nasional (PN), and Jeganathan Subramaniam as an independent.

 Nazri were announced as PH candidate in a media conference by AMANAH President, Mohamad Sabu on 19 August.
 He is the AMANAH deputy chief of Bakri, and an engineer by profession.
 Nazri has said, in an interview to Bernama, that his main agenda is to solve the drainage problem which led to flash floods at the constituency, as well as improving the local economy.
 He also promised to continue the groundwork laid by Salahuddin in the constituency.

 Mazri, from Parti Islam Se-Malaysia (PAS), was announced as PN's candidate by PN chairman Muhyiddin Yassin on 23 August.
 A vascular and endovascular surgeon by trade, he is the PAS Central Committee member, and also Johor PAS Deputy Commissioner.
 He has contested in Simpang Jeram before in 2018, as well as Pulai federal seat in 2018; both which were lost to Salahuddin.
 Mazri unveiled his manifesto on 6 September, focusing on affordable housing, flash flood solutions, youth sports and recreation program, and more support for people with disabilities in the area.

 Jeganathan, a local businessman from Taman Bakri Jaya and former Malaysian Indian Congress member, had participated in the state elections twice before: in 2018 and 2022, both in Bukit Naning state seat.
 On both occasions, he lost his deposit.
 He listed his ability to speak English, Malay, Tamil, Mandarin and Hokkien as an advantage for his campaign.
 Jeganathan also revealed his six-point manifesto, including a food bank with monthly contribution on RM1,000 from him, and emergency van for those in need.
 Jeganathan decided this would be his last election if he loses again, after spending more than RM50,000 on helping the locals.